Skip to main content

 1

-From your classroom view, click QR Codes tab
+From your classroom view, click QR Codes in the sidebar.

 2